Frequently Asked Questions

 - Minimizing effects: We are committed to working with local farmers, agricultural groups, and regional stakeholders to minimize effects on agricultural lands.
 Of all the options studied for the Canyon Road project since its inception in the early 1990s, the County is designing and building the road alignment that has the least impacts to farms while minimizing impacts to homes in the area.

-Under the current project design, the County plans to purchase 10.2 acres of land designated as Agricultural Resource Lands to extend Canyon Road East.
+- Designating Agricultural Resource Lands: Under the current project design, the County plans to purchase 10.2 acres of land designated as Agricultural Resource Lands to extend Canyon Road East.
 This land is needed for the expanded roadway, drainage, and slope areas to improve drainage and support flood control.

-The estimated property needs do not include any staging areas during construction or areas for mitigation as those locations have not been determined yet.
+- Staging area impacts: The estimated property needs do not include any staging areas during construction or areas for mitigation as those locations have not been determined yet.
 Staging area effects will be temporary, and Pierce County will restore those areas to their current condition after construction is complete.

 How will this project affect stormwater management, local wetlands and flooding conditions?

-The project proposes constructing stormwater treatment and storage facilities, such as detention ponds, to manage and clean water that runs off the new roadway.
+- Stormwater/flood management: The project proposes constructing stormwater treatment and storage facilities, such as detention ponds, to manage and clean water that runs off the new roadway.
 Stormwater treatment and storage facilities allow for greater control of the rate water is discharged to natural drainage courses.
 The stormwater improvements will increase flood storage capacity and help prevent damage to farmland.
 Currently no such facilities exist in the project area south of the Puyallup River.

 How will this project incorporate active transportation (walking and biking)?

 Pierce County will build sidewalks and paved shoulders along both sides of the new roadway.
 The new bridge over the Puyallup River will include construction of a new multi-use trail.
-The new bridge will also be built with enough clearance to accommodate any future trail underneath it on the north side of the river, such as the future planned Puyallup River trail between Tacoma and Puyallup.
+Also, the bridge’s clearance would accommodate any future trail underneath it on the north side of the river, such as the future planned Puyallup River trail between Tacoma and Puyallup.